Chocolate Peanut Butter Smoothie

 Is peanut butter keto?

 I use natural peanut butter in my keto recipes all the time.
 Two tablespoons have about 3-4 net carbs depending on the brand, which fits comfortably into a daily keto budget.
 The key is checking the label for added sugar.
-I keep a jar of 100% peanuts peanut butter specifically for smoothies and fat bombs.
+I keep a jar of the no-sugar-added kind specifically for smoothies and fat bombs.
 As long as you stick to a reasonable portion, it's one of my favorite keto-friendly fats.

 Can I add protein powder to this smoothie?

 I do this regularly.
-A scoop of chocolate protein powder blends right in and bumps the protein up significantly.
+A scoop of chocolate protein powder blends right in and bumps the protein up to around 20-25 grams total per serving.
 I've found that whey and collagen both work well here.
 If you use a flavored protein powder, I'd cut the cocoa powder in half so the chocolate flavor doesn't get too intense.
 On days I use this as a low carb meal replacement, I always add protein.

 How do I make it thicker or thinner?

 I've played with this a lot.
 For a thicker smoothie, I add more ice or use a whole avocado instead of half.
-Powdered peanut butter also thickens things up without adding much liquid.
+The powdered nut butter also thickens things up without adding much liquid.
 For a thinner smoothie, I just pour in a little more nut milk, about a quarter cup at a time, until I hit the consistency I want.
 I prefer mine thick enough that a spoon almost stands up in it.

 I've made this with almond butter, cashew butter, and macadamia nut butter.
 They all work.
 Almond butter gives a slightly milder flavor, which I actually prefer sometimes when I want the chocolate to be the star.
 Macadamia nut butter makes it extra creamy but it's pricier.
-If you have a nut allergy, you can use sunflower seed butter instead.
-I've tried that too and it works, just a slightly different flavor.
+If you have a nut allergy, sunflower seed butter works too.
+I've tried that and the flavor is slightly different but still good.

 Is this smoothie dairy-free?

 Yes, the way I make it, this is completely dairy-free.
 I use nut milk (macadamia is my go-to) and there's no yogurt or dairy protein in the base recipe.
 If you add protein powder, just check that it's plant-based or use collagen peptides.
-I keep this dairy-free because I feel better without it, and it fits into a keto beverage rotation without any issues.
+I keep this dairy-free because I feel better without it, and it fits right into my drink rotation alongside my keto mocha dalgona coffee.

 Can I prep this ahead of time?

 I meal prep the dry and frozen ingredients into silicone freezer bags every Sunday.
-Avocado, peanut butter, vanilla, and cocoa powder go into each bag, then I freeze them flat.
+Avocado, cocoa powder, and vanilla go into each bag, then I freeze them flat.
 In the morning, I dump a bag into the blender, add nut milk, and blend.
 No measuring, no cleanup from pulling out six different containers.
 The whole thing takes me about two minutes.
 I skip the ice when everything is already frozen since the frozen avocado does the job.

 Similar Recipes